Korah (son of Esau): Life

 Esau had multiple wives and Korah is also listed as a grandson of Esau through Eliphaz, causing some confusion.
-Esau and his wife Adah bore Eliphaz. states that Eliphaz bore a number of sons (called here, dukes) that came from his son Eliphaz, and one of them is Duke Korah.
+Esau and his wife Adah bore Eliphaz. states that Eliphaz bore a number of sons (called here, dukes), and one of them was Duke Korah.
 It is not unreasonable that Esau had a son and a grandson named Korah.
-However it is more accurately viewed rather as a grandson being one of the sons.
+However, it is more accurately viewed that rather than a grandson he was one of the sons.

 Other individuals named Korah

 Korah, son of Izhar, is a better known individual, who appears in the Book of Numbers.